royilkom-alt/Esign-iOS/README.md

 4. Select the imported application.
 5. Tap **Signature**.
 6. Select the imported certificate.
-7. Configure the app name when necessary.
+7. Adjust the application name if needed.
-8. Configure the bundle identifier when necessary.
+8. Adjust the bundle identifier if needed.
 9. Tap **Signature** again.
-10. Wait for the signing process to complete.
+10. Wait for the signing process to finish.
 11. Select the signed application.
 12. Tap **Install**.

-Only install IPA files that you trust, own, or have permission to use.
+Only install IPA files from sources you trust and have permission to use.

 ---

-## ESign Certificate Password
+## Certificate Password

-The certificate password may be stored inside one of these files:
+The password may be stored in one of these files:

 ```text
 Password.txt